dimpho0101/seamlesspay/README.md

 # Seamless Pay for Android - Beta
+# Please note that I have released Version 2 of the library.
+It is much simpler to integrate, check it out.
 ## Give users the ability to tap their credit card on their phone for a seamless checkout experience using NFC & contactless cards from VISA, Mastercard, Amex and more.

 [![](https://jitpack.io/v/seamlesspayio/seamlesspay.svg)](https://jitpack.io/#seamlesspayio/seamlesspay)